Effectiveness for the Dual Ramsey Theorem: The Baire Dual Ramsey Theorem

 Our first goal is to show that the instances of $\cDRT^k_\ell$ are in one-to-one canonical correspondence with those instances of $\ODRT^k_l$ for which the coloring of $(\omega)^k$ is \emph{reduced}.
-We define a reduced coloring without considering the coding method and note that any reduced coloring is classically open.
-In $\RCA$, we will use the notion of a reduced coloring only in the context of an open coloring.
+We define a reduced coloring without considering the coding method and note that any reduced coloring is open.

 \begin{defn} Let $y \in (\omega)^\omega$ and $m< k$.
 A coloring of $(y)^k$ is \emph{$m$-reduced} if whenever $p,q \in (y)^k$ and $p\restrict \mu^p(m) = q\restrict \mu^q(m)$, $p$ and $q$ have the same color.
 A coloring of $(y)^k$ is \emph{reduced} if it is $(k-1)$-reduced. \end{defn}